vincenthopf/librelinks2/docs/ANALYTICS.md

-# Librelinks Analytics Implementation
+# Idly.pro Analytics Implementation

-This document outlines the analytics implementation for Librelinks using Tinybird.
+This document outlines the analytics implementation for Idly.pro using Tinybird.

 ## Overview

-Librelinks uses Tinybird for analytics tracking.
+Idly.pro uses Tinybird for analytics tracking.
 The implementation includes:

 1. **Page Views**: Tracking user visits to profile pages
 2. **Device Analytics**: Tracking what devices users are using to visit profiles